 Deregulation encourages competition, which then benefits consumers by providing more choice and a better product overall.
 The telecommunications industry is a good example of variety of choice in an industry benefitting the consumer.
 Before 1984, AT&T was the world’s largest company and held a natural monopoly over the nation’s local and long distance calling.
 Microwave Communications Inc. (MCI) entered the market with new technology that could bypass traditional lines to transmit long distance calls.
 This was just before an anti-trust suit was brought against AT&T in 1984.
 Following the suit, AT&T was broken up.
 Companies began to flood the long distance market, which in turn drove innovation and price competition.
 Increased competition among providers added pressure to enter new markets and push the limits on new product opportunities.
 This led to the introduction of features such as voicemail, call-waiting and forwarding, and touchtone features.
 Increased competition indirectly pushed providers to develop cellular technology and the internet.
 The advancements in the communication industry since 1984 have been vast and far reaching.
 The internet is a vital resource across all industries, and 90% of Americans own a cell phone, according to the Pew Institute.

-Contact IGS and see how energy deregulation can help you.
+Check Rates Now and see how energy deregulation can help you take control of your energy bills.
 We provide reliable natural gas and electricity service to help meet your needs.